Postpartum Depression: Symptoms and Treatments

 Personal history of depression

-If you are on anti-depressants, your doctor may have you switch medication to protect your growing baby.
+If you are on antidepressants, your doctor may have you switch medications to protect your growing baby.
 Your doctor can work with you to decrease your risk of postpartum depression and may recommend beginning counseling soon after you give birth.

 Postpartum depression in new fathers

 New dads can experience postpartum depression, too.
-They may feel sad or fatigued, be overwhelmed, experience anxiety, or have changes in their usual eating and sleeping patterns, the same symptoms as mothers with postpartum depression symptoms.
+They may feel sad or fatigued, be overwhelmed, experience anxiety, or have changes in their usual eating and sleeping patterns, the same symptoms as mothers with postpartum depression.

-Fathers who are young, have a history, or family history of depression, experience relationship problems, or financially struggling are most at risk of postpartum depression.
-Postpartum depression in fathers, sometimes called paternal postpartum depression, can have the same negative effect on partner relationships and child development as postpartum depression in mothers can.
+Fathers who are young, have a history or family history of depression, experience relationship problems, or are financially struggling are most at risk of postpartum depression.
+Postpartum depression in fathers, sometimes called paternal postpartum depression, can have the same negative effect on partner relationships and child development as postpartum depression in mothers.

 If you’re a new father and are experiencing symptoms of depression or anxiety during your partner’s pregnancy or in the first year after your child’s birth, talk to your healthcare provider.
 Similar treatments and supports provided to mothers with postpartum depression can be beneficial in treating postpartum depression in fathers.